-- The host system may determine that an observable ordinary compilation unit is associated with a module chosen by the host system, except for the ordinary compilation units in the predefined package java and its subpackages lang and io, which are all associated with the java.base module. - The host system must determine that an observable modular compilation unit is associated with the module declared by the modular compilation unit.
+- The host system may determine that an observable ordinary compilation unit is associated with a module chosen by the host system, except for (i) the ordinary compilation units in the predefined package java and its subpackages lang and io, which are all associated with the java.base module, and (ii) any ordinary compilation unit in an unnamed package, which is associated with a module as specified in §7.4.2. - The host system must determine that an observable modular compilation unit is associated with the module declared by the modular compilation unit.